 Many 4-H alumni say that their memory books are the best scrapbooks they have of their 4-H experiences and sometimes their childhood.

-If you have questions as you get started on your Memory Books, please contact Cherie or either of us at the Lincoln County UW-Extension office.
+If you have questions as you get started on your Memory Books, please the Lincoln County UW-Extension office.

-Debbie Moellendorf 4-H Youth Development Educator and Department Head deborah.moellendorf@ces.uwex.edu Amanda Kostman
+Debbie Moellendorf 4-H Youth Development Educator deborah.moellendorf@ces.uwex.edu

-4-H Youth Dev.
-Program Advisor

-and Family Living Educator

-amanda.kostman@ces.uwex.edu